vrj93/Bookstore-APIs/README.md

 ## 2. Admin/Login

 This API is for authenticating the credible user and providing access to the Admin panel where he/she can perform Add/Edit/Delete operations with book records.
 Sanctum-based token authentication is used that is suitable for frontend frameworks.
 API-based authentication is used instead of "SPA authentication", which is an inbuilt feature of Sanctum.
+Necessary validation is implemented with Request files.

 ## 3. book